-Enforcement - An employee may file a complaint with the U.S. Department of Labor or may bring a private lawsuit against an employer.
-FMLA does not affect any Federal or State law prohibiting discrimination, or supersede any State or local law or collective bargaining agreement which provides greater family or medical leave rights.
-FMLA section 109 (29 U.S.C. § 2619) requires FMLA covered employers to post the text of this notice.
-Regulations 29 C.F.R. § 825.300(a) may require additional disclosures.
+Employers must notify its employees if leave will be designated as FMLA leave, and if so, how much leave will be designated as FMLA leave.
+Employees may file a complaint with the U.S. Department of Labor, Wage and Hour Division, or may bring a private lawsuit against an employer.
+The FMLA does not affect any federal or state law prohibiting discrimination or supersede any state or local law or collective bargaining agreement that provides greater family or medical leave rights.